felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 # Security Considerations

-The requirements "covert inspection", "authentic", and "accountable display" are all security requirements, i.e., one must consider powerful adversaries trying to break these requirements when evaluating any proposal for a digital emblem.
+The requirements "covert inspection", "authentic", and "accountable display" are all security requirements, i.e., one must consider powerful adversaries trying to break these requirements when evaluating a proposal for a digital emblem.
 The original, academic paper proposing *ADEM: An Authentic Digital Emblem* formally verified ADEM's security, and any subsequent proposal should be rigorously analyzed as well.

 # IANA Considerations